wpzoom/WPZOOM-Portfolio/readme.txt

 == Frequently Asked Questions ==

-= I'm getting a 404 error  =
+= I'm getting a 404 error!  =

 Sometimes you may see a 404 error on single portfolio pages.
-You can fix this easily by flushing permalinks in **Dashboard → Settings → Permalinks**.
-Just hit the “Save Changes” button on that page.
+You can fix this easily by flushing your permalinks.
+Simply go to the  **Dashboard → Settings → Permalinks** and hit the “Save Changes” button on that page.
+This should fix the problem, as it's a known WordPress issue with Custom Post Types.

 = Is there a Documentation available? =